Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 provide support for data types that are not easily handled in statistical packages such as geospatial data, networks, and graphs.

-Open source programming systems such as Python (used extensively throughout this book) and R provide high-quality implementations of numerous data analysis and visualization methods, from regression to statistics, text analysis, network analysis, and much more.
+Open source programming languages such as Python (used extensively throughout this book) and R provide high-quality implementations of numerous data analysis and visualization methods, from regression to statistics, text analysis, network analysis, and much more.
 Finally,